jaandrle/css-in-console/README.md

 npm install css-in-console --save
 ```

-If you are OK with only basic styling (no at-rules, …), you can install the 1.x.y version:
+If you are OK with only basic styling (no at-rules, …), you can use the 1.x.y version:
 ```sh
 npm install css-in-console@1 --save
 ```